 Some nonprofits may also have members, and we recommend checking with the incorporating state’s requirements to determine if the articles of incorporation need to indicate that.
 States also vary on the number of directors that a nonprofit is required to have.
 Most require a minimum of three, however, some states have as few as one.

-If the nonprofit organization has members, a formal membership structure should be created that allows the members certain basic rights such as voting on directors or approving sales.
+When forming a nonprofit, if the organization has members, a formal membership structure should be created that allows the members certain basic rights such as voting on directors or approving sales.
 While most small, nonprofits do not have members, social clubs or organizations may benefit from a membership for voting purposes.